4 Ways Manufacturers Can Enhance Their Lead Nurturing Efforts

 That's where lead nurturing enters the equation.
 Broadly, the term describes the process of any marketing efforts designed to speak to and engage with your existing leads.
 The ultimate goal, of course, is customer conversion.

-More specifically, here are 4 ways in which you can use lead nurturing principles to grow your manufacturing business.
+More specifically, here are 4 ways in which you can use lead nurturing principles to grow your business that most marketers use successfully:

 First things first: when it comes to lead nurturing, it makes sense to start with a basic framework.
 In most cases, that means setting up a series of automated emails that automatically kick off once a new lead enters the database.